-Examination Board: Cambridge National - Level 2 Certificate
+Examination board: Cambridge National - Level 2 Certificate

-Why choose this course: Why choose this course: Creative iMedia is a GCSE equivalent qualification from Cambridge Nationals.
+Why choose this course: Creative iMedia is a GCSE equivalent qualification from Cambridge Nationals.
 It is a Computing qualification which is focussed on the media sector, including film, television, advertising and web development.
 Students learn about the pre-production process and project management as well as producing a number of high quality products for a variety of clients and target audiences.

-Assessment:
+ASSESSMENT: